 - What to do with your hands?

-You will develop your content and how to present it as we do live coaching.
+You will develop both your content and how to present it through our live coaching approach.
 This means you present part of your presentation, receive feedback, and present again.
-In this was you develop and improve your skills.
+In this way you develop and improve your skills.